StanislavMalinovskiy/NumerologyWorld/README.md

-# NumerologyWorld - get your personal numerology numbers
+# NumerologyWorld - get your personal numerology numbers by "Birth date" and "Full name"